Organizing URLs in Static Groups

 - Click "Delete group" in the group modal window.

-It is important to note that when you delete a group the URLs assigned to the group won't be deleted, but rather than that just moved the default group according to the group search engine type.
+When you delete a group, the URLs assigned to the group won't be deleted but moved the default group according to the group search engine type.

 Good organization practice